develhope-java23/EsercitazioniCheckpoint2/Simulazione7.md

 ```
 Write the following queries:
 1. Insert a Fuel entry with random values.
-2. Report the count of fuels for each neededExpertise value present in the table.
+2. Report the count of fuels with an higher capacity than 100.
-3. Select the worker with the higher expertise for each department.
+3. Select the worker with the lower expertise for each department.
+4. Calculate the average experitse for each department.
-4. Select the count of fuels that each worker is able to use.
+5. Select the count of fuels that each worker is not able to use.
 A worker can use a fuel if Worker.expertise >= Fuel.neededExpertise.
-5. Select all fuels which have “green” in their name.